 Leukotape Sports Tape is a sticky blister prevention tape with a strong zinc oxide adhesive that won’t come off, even in very wet conditions.
-It’s also highly breathable, so it can be safely worn by runners and backpackers for several days at time.
+It’s also highly breathable, so it can be safely worn by runners and backpackers for several days at a time.
 It’s best used as a preventative barrier over potential hot spots, especially when you’re breaking in a new pair of running shoes, hiking boots, or are starting an exercise program.
-Leukotape is not intended for use on pre-existing blisters however, because the adhesive can pull off loose and broken skin.
+Leukotape is not intended for use on pre-existing blisters, however, because the adhesive can pull off loose and broken skin.

-Priced at just $10/roll, Leukotape is much less expensive and more effective than other blister prevention tape products like moleskin or duct tape.
+Priced under $10/roll, Leukotape is much less expensive and more effective than other blister prevention tape products like moleskin or duct tape.
 It’s also very different from Kinesotape products like KT Tape or Rocktape, because it’s non-elastic and has no stretch to it.
 Leukotape’s non-stretch quality makes it ideal for joint immobilization and it’s used widely for patellofemoral taping and therapeutic shoulder realignment.

 Although Leukotape is sticky, it’s quite easy to pull off by hand and won’t tear healthy skin off when you remove it.
 Some people also coat their feet using Tincture of Benzoin before applying Leukotape to make their skin even stickier, but I haven’t found that to be necessary and just use the tape by itself.

 It’s awkward to carry a bulky roll of Leukotape, so most people carry strips of it stuck to release paper, the shiny paper that adhesive mailing labels come on.
 To make your own, run a few lengths of Leukotape across the paper.
 Then cut it into strips and carry them in a sandwich bag.
 They’ll remain sticky in that form for 1 year.